cboettig/ews-review/manuscript.md

 Such early work revealed that even simple models with the appropriate nonlinearities were capable of unpredictable behavior.
-The only way to predict the transition was to have the right model -- and that meant having already had the chance to observe the transition (even then, this remains a tough problem).
+The only way to predict the transition was to have the right model -- and that meant having already had the chance to observe the transition.
 One cogent early example [@Ludwig1978] demonstrated how knowledge of the forms and time scales of interactions among insects, birds, and trees could lead to a qualitative model that essentially predicted the possibility of regime shifts.